UK Government Student Loans Explained

 Or contact firstname.lastname@example.org with any questions you may have.

 UK Postgraduate Student Loans

 Your loan will be paid directly into your bank account with the first payment being made after the University has confirmed you have started your course.
-The loan will be divided equally across each year of your course so it is important when applying for your loan that you have thought about how quickly or slowly you are likely to progress.
-Loans for the NMA Master’s course are available over 2 or 3 years.
-You should opt for the one that most accurately reflects your intentions at the start of the course; this can be adjusted during your course if your pace of study is faster or slower than originally planned.
+The loan will be divided equally across each year of your course.
+Loans for the NMA Master’s course are available over two years although this can be adjusted during your course if your pace of study is faster or slower than originally planned.

 For more information about Postgraduate Student Loans read the excellent article from Martin Lewis at the Money Saving Expert website.